-Quick Hits: Recall of Hypertension Drug Grows & More
+Quick Hits: Hypertension Drug Grows, Probiotic Use & More

 Quick Hits: Using probiotics excessively can lead to an accumulation of bacteria in the small intestine that can cause brain fogginess, bloating and abdominal pain.
 A significant increase in bacteria can cause an extreme reaction to food, specifically carbohydrates.
 Probiotics can quickly ferment sugars that pass through the gut, which can cause a buildup in hydrogen gas and methane to create significant bloating.
 In a study involving 38 patients, 30 reported bloating, confusion and the inability to concentrate while taking probiotics.
 Results, published in Clinical and Translational Gastroenterology, found that bacteria colonies were producing 2 to 3 times more D-lactic acid than normal.
 D-lactic acid is recognized as “temporarily toxic” to brain cells and can interfere with normal brain cognition.
 Most brain fogginess went away after patients stopped probiotics and took a course of antibiotics.
 Researchers said that for most people, probiotic bacteria should be ingested in healthy amounts through foods in which it is naturally occurring.
 Some examples are yogurt, sauerkraut, kimchi and dark chocolate.
 Published August 6, 2018.
 Via Augusta University.